Finding the Way

 When did you first know that you wanted to become an artist?

 From a very young age, creating art of any sort came very naturally to me.
 It was my entertainment of choice as a child.
 My mother was a very creative person – she painted portraits as a hobby – along with her life as a wonderful homemaker, hostess, and “corporate wife”.
 But it was later in life that I realized that painting, especially, for me was something I was meant to do.

 Was there a particular artist(s) who inspired you at the beginning of your career?

-The energy and palette of the American Abstract Expressionists has always been an inspiration to me.
-I am especially enthralled with the work of Richard Diebenkorn (1922-1993), California artist who painted in the mid-20th century.
-Earlier in my career, when I was working as a design coordinator for an import company, I took workshops with many different plein air painters, which was very important in learning how to paint.
+The energy and palette of the American Abstract Expressionists have always been an inspiration to me.
+I am especially enthralled with the work of Richard Diebenkorn (1922-1993), a California artist who painted in the mid-20th century.
+Earlier in my career, when I was working as a design coordinator for an import company, I took workshops with many different Plein air painters, which was very important in learning how to paint.